-3. The Labour Court by its order dated 31-1-1989 held that it is admitted that the petitioner before it (Respondent No.1 herein) was working at Pithapuram which is a "road side station" and that he had been provided with a quarter.
-The Labour Court found that the petitioner before it was performing duty on the Railway track covering a distance of 20 k.m.s. and as such his place of work is not within 0.5 kms. from the place where the residential quarter is allotted to him.
-Under the Circular Estt.
-Serial No. 180/74 (marked as Ex.M-1), the applicant though classified as "Essentially Intermittent" was liable to perform only 48 hours plus 12 hours a week since his place of duty was more than 0.5 kms. from his place of residence.
-The Labour Court directed payment of over-time allowance for any work rendered by the employee in excess of his rostered hours calculated at 60 hours per week.
+3. The Labour Court by its order dated 31-1-1989 in CMP No. 35/88 did not go into the question whether the petitioner was given two days off as claimed by the Respondents (applicants herein) for the period upto 9-11-85.
+It also did not go into the question whether the petitioner was paid Rs.1898.32 towards over-time allowance for the period from 4-8-74 to 5-2-78.
+It proceeded on the basis that the applicant was working at Pithapuram station which a "road side station" and that he has been provided with a quarter.
+The Labour Court found that the petitioner before it was performing duty on the railway track covering a distance of 20 kms. on Pithapuram section as such the place of work is not within 0.5 kms. from the place where the residential quarter is allotted to him.
+Under circular Estt.
+Serial No.180/74 (marked as Exhibit M-1) the applicant was classified as Essentially Intermittent staff and he was liable to perform only 48 hours plus 12 hours per week since his place of duty was more than 0.5 kms. from his place of work.
+The Labour Court directed payment of over-time wages for any work rendered by the employee in excess of his rostered hours calculated at 60 hours per week.